AmyOuY/RestaurantManagement.DesktopApp/README.md

 <hr>
 <h3> Create Order form: the "Food Name" drop-down only displays food that belongs to the chosen "Food Type".
 After filling in required food info the "Select Food" button will add food to the list-box while the "Delete selected" button will delete the selected food from the list-box.
-Clicking the "Create" button will send order details to the chef for preparing food. </h3>
+Clicking the "Create Order" button will write order info to SQL database and send order details to the chef for preparing food. </h3>
 <img src="./formViews/Create_Order.png" width="900">